 Merritt Island Native Lt.
-Chris Riley Trains the Next Generation U.S. Naval Aviation Warfighters
+Chris Reilly Trains the Next Generation U.S. Naval Aviation Warfighters

 By Mass Communication Specialist 2nd Class David Finley // June 11, 2019

 Lt.
 Chris Reilly is an instructor pilot with the 'Golden Eagles' of Training Squadron (VT) 22